doc4d/docs/docs/ViewPro/configuring.md

 ---
 id: configuring
-title: Configuring a 4D View Pro area
+title: Configuring and Customizing a 4D View Pro area
 ---

+Using 4D commands and attributes, you can set the behavior and appearance of your 4D View Pro areas.

 ## Sheet Options

-4D View Pro sheet options object allows you to control various options of your 4D View Pro areas.
+The 4D View Pro sheet options object allows you to control various options of your 4D View Pro areas.
 This object is handled by the following commands:

 *	[VP SET SHEET OPTIONS](languageReference.md#vp-set-sheet-options)
 *	[VP Get sheet options](languageReference.md#vp-get-sheet-options)